POSTPONED to Wednesday 21st October 2020.

-In honour of the most famous and the most dramatic of the spring classic “monument” races – Paris-Roubaix, we’re bringing this outstanding cycling documentary to the BIG screen for ONE SCREENING ONLY in BRISBANE, part of the Brisbane Cycling Festival.
+In honour of the most famous and the most dramatic of the spring classic “monument” races – Paris-Roubaix, we’re bringing this outstanding cycling documentary to the BIG screen for ONE SCREENING ONLY in BRISBANE.

 Denmark, 1976, 111 mins, Exempt, Danish with English sub-titles

 The documentary, A Sunday in Hell has been called arguably the best film ever made about professional cycling